Digital is an organizational practice in an imperfect world

 Because we need to come to terms with the fact that our best efforts, at first, won’t necessarily match our vision – let alone the output of a professional digital agency.

 No, really.
 That’s okay.

 Agencies, bless ‘em, will sell you on the idea that “your” stuff has to look perfect and professional and polished – and yet at the same time, “authentic” and loyal to your brand or image.

 Agencies benefit from the prevailing cultural bias which holds that professionalism – in all things nonprofit – is to be strived for above all else.
 This is a supremely debatable notion, but we’ll set it aside for now.

 The truth is, making your stuff look good – and meeting whatever expectations your people have – is just a matter of practice.

 The more we skill up, the better our stuff will look, and the more genuinely authentic.
 And, more importantly, we develop the capacity to go digital and stay digital for the long-term.
 Your members will forgive you if your videos don’t look slick and polished from the get-go – especially if they’re involved in their production in some way.
 Develop your own vernacular and style.
 Build quality.
 Own your own digital.

-Give a person a nice explainer video and they can communicate for a day.
-Teach a person to make nice explainer videos and they can communicate until the very end of time – or at least as long as the grid shall last.
+Give an organization a nice explainer video and they can communicate for a day.
+Teach an organization to make nice explainer videos and they can communicate until the very end of time – or at least as long as the grid shall last.